bdzevel/goalie-task-tracker/README.md

 NOTES:

-Needs key.pem and cert.pem files at root (not checked in), for HTTPS
+Needs server.key.pem and server.crt.pem files at root (not checked in), for HTTPS

 Needs .env file at root (not checked in), with following (JSON) structure: